jnozzi/cocoadev.com/markdown/AutoRunCode.md

 Was the applicationDidFinishLaunching method in your application's delegate object?
 Or did you register for the notification?

 *Sounds to me like outPut wasn't set at the time of -applicationDidFinishLaunching.
-Check to see if it's nil with a simple      if(outPut) General/NSLog(@"bah");  statement, and let us know.**
+Check to see if it's nil with a simple      if(outPut) NSLog(@"bah");  statement, and let us know.**

 ----

-If those approaches don't work, you could always use a one-shot General/NSTimer.
+If those approaches don't work, you could always use a one-shot NSTimer.
 It just has to run once and then remove itself.

 E.g. I have one app that displays a splash screen at startup.
-The screen fades in using an General/NSTimer, then the timer sets its next fire time to "in three seconds" so the user sees the splash, then fades out again.
-The overall running time isn't even three seconds, but on slower Macs, documents the user opens or loading of plugins at startup happens while the splash is up, which makes for a much more responsive app. -- General/UliKusterer
+The screen fades in using an NSTimer, then the timer sets its next fire time to "in three seconds" so the user sees the splash, then fades out again.
+The overall running time isn't even three seconds, but on slower Macs, documents the user opens or loading of plugins at startup happens while the splash is up, which makes for a much more responsive app. -- UliKusterer

 ----

 Just a style note - <code>outputView</code> or something would be a better name for the outlet. 'outPut' just looks really odd.
-See [http://developer.apple.com/documentation/Cocoa/Conceptual/General/CodingGuidelines/Articles/General/NamingBasics.html]
+See [http://developer.apple.com/documentation/Cocoa/Conceptual/CodingGuidelines/Articles/NamingBasics.html]

 ----